-Many choices are available when you order custom-made draperies and curtains for your home.
+There are choices available when you order custom-made drapery panels and curtains for your home.
 There is a distinct process that our experienced designers go through with you in a personal in-home consultation to convey the exact feeling you want.

 The first step towards the perfect window treatments in your home is to decide the texture of the fabric that matches the mood of your room.
 For formal spaces, such as a formal dining room or living room you may want to choose a heavy silk or a velvet fabric.
 There are also silky rayon blends and cotton sateen For a casual mood, you can choose a billowy linen or crinkly crushed velvet.
 Cotton and cotton blends work well with any type of decor to bring a neat a crisp feel to a room.